Reconnectads: Graphical varieties

 Let us construct a map

 whose image coincides with $\overline{X(\Gamma,\tau)}$.
 Suppose that

 We define the image of this pair as the element $\{H_S\}_{S\in G_{\Gamma}} \in X(\Gamma)$ defined by the formula

 By a direct inspection, the image of this map is the closed stratum $\overline{X(\Gamma,\tau)}$.
 Considering how smaller closed strata are obtained of iterations of such maps is precisely what leads one to the definition of a reconnectad in the following section.
-Let us note that, though we now used the reconnected complement of $T\in G_\Gamma$, the definition is available for any $V\in 2^{V_\Gamma}$, not necessarily belonging to $G_\Gamma$, and we shall later use it in full generality.
+Let us note that, though this last remark used the reconnected complement of $T\in G_\Gamma$, the definition is available for any $V\in 2^{V_\Gamma}$, not necessarily belonging to $G_\Gamma$, and we shall later use it in full generality.

 \begin{remark} The combinatorics of reconnected complements was used in the recent work of Forcey and Ronco \cite{https://doi.org/10.1112/jlms.12596} to define a strict operadic category in the sense of Batanin and Markl \cite{MR3406537}.
 The formalism we develop below is very close to that one, except for two important differences.
 Firstly, we do not require the set of vertices of a graph to carry a linear order, and when we impose a linear order to define the related ``shuffle'' formalism, this will constrain the existing morphisms.
 Secondly, operads for the operadic category of \cite{https://doi.org/10.1112/jlms.12596} are defined by taking as the starting point the reconnected complements for $T\in G_\Gamma$, and then building all possible composition maps as composites of these.
 Our approach will arrive at these operations from two other definitions which exhibit clearly defined categorical constructions that are not apparent at a first glance for the approach of \cite{https://doi.org/10.1112/jlms.12596}. \end{remark}